 Local Area Attractions

-Located in the heart of Escarpment Country, our KOA offers access to the best of both country and city life, nestled in the historic community of Campbellville, 7 minutes from the Town of Milton, and 30-45 minutes from major centres to the east and west.
+Located in the heart of Escarpment Country, our KOA offers access to the best of both country and city life!
+We are nestled in the historic community of Campbellville, 15 minutes from the Town of Milton, and 30-45 minutes from major centres to the east and west.
 Pick fresh, local produce at one of our many local farms.
-Go antiquing or golfing.
-Or, hike, bike and explore one of our Region's six conservation parks.
-The Toronto-West KOA also provides travellers with an excellent 'home base' from which to visit Toronto, Canada's largest city, and its many attractions including the Ontario Science Centre, the Toronto Zoo, Canada's Wonderland, and much more!
+Go antiquing or spend an afternoon on the green practicing your golf game.
+Hike, bike and explore our region's seven Conservation Halton parks.
+The Toronto West KOA also provides travellers with an excellent 'base camp' from which to visit Toronto, Canada's largest city, and its many attractions including the Ontario Science Centre, the Toronto Zoo, Canada's Wonderland, and much more!